-Access from the city centre: Right in the mix
+Access from the city centre: Stephen’s Green is just around the corner

 Socials: Instagram, Facebook